Paisley (design): Music

 In the mid- to late 1960s, paisley became identified with psychedelic style and enjoyed mainstream popularity, partly due to The Beatles.
 The style was particularly popular during the Summer of Love in 1967.

 The Fender Musical Instruments Corporation made a pink paisley version of their Telecaster guitar by putting paisley wallpaper onto the guitar bodies.

 Prince paid tribute to the rock and roll history of paisley when he created the Paisley Park Records recording label and established Paisley Park Studios, both named after his 1985 song "Paisley Park".
 The Paisley Underground was a music scene active around the same time.

 Architecture

 Paisley was a favorite design element of British-Indian architect Laurie Baker.
 He has made numerous drawings and collages of what he called "mango designs".
 He used to include the shape in the buildings he designed also.

 Sports

-At the 2010 Winter Olympics, Azerbaijan's team sported colorful paisley trousers.

-It was the emblem of the 2012 FIFA U-17 Women's World Cup, held in Azerbaijan.

 It was part of the emblem for the 2020 FIFA U-17 Women's World Cup, held in India.
+The motif was chosen due to its common use in Kasmiri Pashmina carpets.